wesonweb/weather-app/readme.md

 ## Using the app

 Enter the location in the search bar and press the enter key.
 The location's weather will be displayed.

+A working version of this can be found at [wes-weather-app](https://wes-weather-app.surge.sh/)